mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### logo

-Logo of the website, can be configured as a string or an object containing `light` and `dark` fields, corresponding to the logo in light and dark mode.
+The logo of the website, which can be configured as a string or an object with `light` and `dark` fields, representing the logo in light and dark mode respectively.

 ```json
 {